 Fibromyalgia is not a form of arthritis (joint disease).
 It does not cause inflammation or damage to joints, muscles or other tissues.
-However, because fibromyalgia can cause chronic pain and fatigue similar to arthritis, some people may think of it as a rheumatic condition.
-As a result, often a rheumatologist detects this disease (and rules out other rheumatic diseases).
+However, because fibromyalgia can cause chronic pain and fatigue similar to arthritis, some people may advise you to see a rheumatologist.
+As a result, often a rheumatologist detects this disease (and rules out rheumatic diseases).
+For long term care, you do not need to follow with a rheumatologist.
 Your primary care physician can provide all the other care and treatment of fibromyalgia that you need.

 The American College of Rheumatology has compiled this list to give you a starting point for your own additional research.
 The ACR does not endorse or maintain these websites and is not responsible for any information or claims provided on them.
 It is always best to talk with your rheumatologist for more information and before making any decisions about your care.